luckyshot/snippets/laravel.md

 ];
 ```

-Run it in the console: `php artisan EveryMinute`
+To run a command in console: `php artisan EveryMinute`

 ## Model Events